mozilla/addons-server/docs/topics/api/addons.rst

     :query string q: The search query.
 The maximum length allowed is 100 characters.
     :query string app: Filter by :ref:`add-on application <addon-detail-application>` availability.
     :query string appversion: Filter by application version compatibility.
 Pass the full version as a string, e.g. ``46.0``.
 Only valid when the ``app`` parameter is also present.
-    :query string author: Filter by exact (listed) author username.
-Multiple author names can be specified, separated by comma(s), in which case add-ons with at least one matching author are returned.
+    :query string author: Filter by exact (listed) author username or user id.
+Multiple author usernames or ids can be specified, separated by comma(s), in which case add-ons with at least one matching author are returned.
     :query string category: Filter by :ref:`category slug <category-list>`. ``app`` and ``type`` parameters need to be set, otherwise this parameter is ignored.
     :query string exclude_addons: Exclude add-ons by ``slug`` or ``id``.
 Multiple add-ons can be specified, separated by comma(s).
     :query boolean featured: Filter to only featured add-ons.
 Only ``featured=true`` is supported.